 In May 2025, Third Point announced plans to restructure itself into a reinsurance platform by reversing into Malibu Life Reinsurance, a US-based reinsurer focused on the fixed annuity market.
-As part of the proposed transaction, existing shareholders were offered a partial liquidity event, at a price AVI considered unfavourable.
+As part of the proposed transaction, existing shareholders were offered a partial liquidity event, at an unattractive price.

 AVI has strongly opposed the proposed restructuring, describing it as an "odious related-party deal" and a "poster child for appalling corporate governance".
-AVI has joined other shareholders (representing a total 14% of the outstanding shares) to advocate for terms they consider more equitable for TPOU's investors, with the group's response detailed here.
+AVI has joined other shareholders (representing a total 14% of the outstanding shares) to fight for a "fair deal" for TPOU's investors, with the group's response detailed here.